After reading this article you’ll know what your intention should be when singing on stage, and how to deal with negative thoughts popping up.

 In case of a ‘big’ screw-up, you keep doing your thing and just know: it might not have been as bad as it sounded in my head.
 And in the majority of cases, that’s true.
 The voice is different in our head, acoustically different, and in general we are overly self-critical.

 If you try all these things and it doesn’t work: don’t panic.
-It happens to the very best, and not just in the beginning of their journey.
+It happens to the very best who sing on stage, and not just in the beginning of their journey.
 Even big celebrity singers screw up, big time.
 You can YouTube that if you don’t believe me.

 How I performed on an off-day